matrix-org/synapse/docs/specification.rst

 in the chatroom would reject the invalid messages and potentially reject the victims messages as well since they depended on the invalid messages.

+..
+TODO
+  Track trustworthiness of HS or users based on if they try to pretend they haven't seen recent events, and fake a splitbrain... --M

 Threat: Block Network Traffic
 +++++++++++++++++++++++++++++